Our Admissions Process

 If there are no spaces in the year group you require, we will add your child’s name to our waiting list and will contact you when a place becomes available.

-If you accept the offer, you will then be requested to complete the School Admissions Booklet, submit all the admission documentation and pay the matriculation fee in order to secure your child’s admission.
+If you accept the offer, you will then be requested to complete the School Admissions Booklet, submit all the admissions documentation and pay the matriculation fee in order to secure your child’s admission.

 Academic Entry Requirements

-Children applying for Nursery, Reception and Year 1 places are not required to have any prior knowledge of English.
+Children applying for Nursery and Reception places are not required to have any prior knowledge of English.

-Pupils applying for places in Year 2 and above must have an age-appropriate level of spoken and written English.
+Pupils applying for places in Year 2 and above at BSB School must have an age-appropriate level of spoken and written English.
 They will be required to sit an English language assessment.

 They must also have an age-appropriate understanding of numeracy.

-A meeting between the Head of Primary and the pupil will be arranged.
+A meeting between the Head or Deputy Head of Primary and the pupil will be arranged.